springernature/frontend-toolkits/context/design-tokens/README.md

 ```
 ## Design token tiers

-There are three tiers of Design Tokens:
+There are three tiers of design tokens:

 - `literal`: The base set of tokens that are used to build the rest of the tokens.
 - `alias`: The set of tokens that are used to build the rest of the tokens.